riceissa/issarice.com/wiki/Firefox.md

 title: Firefox
 author: Issa Rice
 created: 2015-08-18
-date: 2019-02-10
+date: 2022-05-10
 ---

-As of February 2019, Firefox is the main web browser I use.
+As of May 2022, Firefox is the main web browser I use.
-I find it slower than Google Chrome (which I use for [Facebook](facebook), Messenger, Gmail, and YouTube), but find its address bar more useful.
+I find it slower than [[Chrome|Google Chrome]] (which I use for [Facebook](facebook), Messenger, Gmail, and YouTube), but find its address bar more useful.